-3. Where a Party recognises, by agreement or arrangement or unilaterally, the education or experience obtained, requirements met or licences or certifications granted in the territory of a non-Party, the Party shall accord the other Party an adequate opportunity to demonstrate that the education or experience obtained, requirements met or licences or certifications granted in the territory should also be recognised.
+3. Where a Party recognises, by agreement or arrangement or unilaterally, the education or experience obtained, requirements met or licences or certifications granted in the territory of a non-Party, the Party shall accord the other Party an adequate opportunity to demonstrate that the education or experience obtained, requirements met or licences or certifications granted in the territory of the other Party should also be recognised.

-Article 94.
-Joint Committee on Mutual Recognition of Professional Qualifications
+Article 94 Joint Committee on Mutual Recognition of Professional Qualifications